Story

 Growth Image and Program

-In EIC, we plan and build a Growth Image for each and every participant to grow individually in each activity throughout the six days.
+In GIC, we plan and build a Growth Image for each and every participant to grow individually in each activity throughout the six days.
 During the camp, participants are supported by Camp Leaders from many countries who receive training beforehand.

 Living together with Camp Leaders, listening to the introductions about Camp Leaders’ countries, and thinking about world issues in English, participants get opportunities to think about SDGs (Sustainable Development Goals) and to raise their awareness about the world.